-24 APPEAL OF A HEARING PANEL DECISION
+27 APPEAL OF A HEARING PANEL DECISION

-Both the party-complainant and the respondent may appeal the decision of the Hearing Panel.
+Both the party-complainant and the respondent may appeal a decision of the Hearing Panel.
 A non-party complainant may not appeal the decision of the Hearing Panel.

-All appeals will be heard by a three (3) member Appeal Panel that includes the Provost, the Vice President for Student and Campus Life and the Vice President for Human Resources and Chief Human Resources Officer, or their designee.
+All appeals will be heard by a three (3) member Appeal Panel that includes the Provost and the Vice President for Student and Campus Life as two permanent ex officio members and a member of the Hearing Panel pool as the third member.